videojs/video.js/docs/guides/setup.md

 ### A Note on `<video>` Tag Attributes

 Many attributes are so-called [boolean attributes][boolean-attrs].
 This means they are either on or off.
-In these cases, the attribute _should have no value_ - its presence implies a true value and its absence implies a false value.
+In these cases, the attribute _should have no value_ (or should have its name as its value) - its presence implies a true value and its absence implies a false value.

 _These are incorrect:_